Mexican Tortilla Casserole

 Instructions

-1. Preheat oven to 400 degrees F. Lightly oil a 9-inch Springform cake pan (alternatively, use a 9x13 inch casserole pan).
+1. Preheat oven to 400°F. Lightly oil a 9-inch Springform cake pan (alternatively, use a 9x13-inch casserole pan*).

 2. In a large skillet, heat olive oil over medium heat.
-Add the onion, chili powder and cumin and sauté for about 2 minutes or until onions soften.
-Add the garlic and sauté for about a minute, then add the bell pepper and sauté for about 3 minutes or until pepper has softened.
+Add the onion, chili powder, and cumin and sauté until onions soften, about 2 minutes.
+Add the garlic and sauté for about a minute, then add the bell pepper and sautéuntil bell pepper has softened, about 3 minutes.
 Add tomatoes and tomato paste and stir until well combined.
-Add the black beans, stir and simmer until entire mixture is heated throughout.
-Add the corn and spinach and gently stir until spinach is lightly wilted.
-Season with salt and pepper.
+Add the black beans, stir, and reduce heat to low.

-4. Garnish with optional cilantro, guacamole, sour cream and/or salsa and serve.
+6. Garnish with optional cilantro, guacamole, sour cream, and/or salsa, and serve warm.

 Notes